orloxx/iker.io/source/_posts/Hello-World.md

 tags:
   - Hexo
   - Node.js
+featured_image: HelloWorld.jpg
 ---

 I started using [Hexo][1] a while ago but hadn't had the time to unify the blog and the theme development process until now.
 The core stack consists in: `hexo`, `webpack`, `node-sass`, `postcss`, and `stmux`.
 You can checkout the code at [orloxx/iker.io][2].

 <!-- more -->

-By the end of this post we should be able to run `start` executing the development watchers and the Hexo server all in one terminal window.
+By the end of this post you should be able to run `start` executing the development watchers and the Hexo server all in one terminal window.

 ```shell
 npm install